 Instructions

-- Place blueberries in the pot of your slow cooker.
-Cover with the lid and turn slow cooker on HIGH.
-Cook 1 hour (SEE NOTES).
-Remove lid and stir.
-(If starting with blueberry puree, skip this step.)
+- Slow Cook Blueberries on HIGH: Place the blueberries in the insert of your slow cooker or crockpot.
+Cover the cooker with the lid and turn it on to HIGH.
+Cook for blueberries for 1 hour.
+Remove lid and give the berries a good stir.

 Video